FancyGrid/awesome-grid/README.md

 Grid solutions: there are both basic and advanced features.
 But there are some bugs in the samples and has old design.
 * [SmartClient](http://www.smartclient.com/) - The oldest project in this list.
 Old API, but many features.
 Grid solutions: grid with basic features.
-* [Syncfusion](http://www.syncfusion.com/) - Framework with .NET, Silverlight, JavaScript versions.
+* [Syncfusion](https://www.syncfusion.com/products/javascript/) - Syncfusion offers a complete solution with 50+ components in multiple frameworks such as Angular, React, Vue, etc.
-Grid solutions: grid, treegrid, spreadsheet, pivot, gantt.
+Grid solutions: grid, treegrid, spreadsheet, pivot grid, gantt.
 * [Telerik](http://www.telerik.com/) - Telerik provides Kendo UI JS framework.
 Variety of widgets.
 It has .NET, MVC and PHP versions.
 It now has an AngularJS 2 version.
 Grid solutions: grid, scheduler, treegrid, scheduler, spreadsheet.
 * [Vaadin](http://vaadin.com/) - Material design widgets on Polymer.
 It has AngularJS and Java versions.